Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 #### Bugs or problems

-* Error in console for (index):1 with message ("Unchecked runtime.lastError: The message port closed before a response was received.")  -In conversations with tutors, they said it's some type of bug for the <!DOCTYPE html> that can't be solved.
+* **Error message for (index):1** - In console error message "Unchecked runtime.lastError: The message port closed before a response was received.".
+In conversations with tutors, they said it's some type of bug for the <!DOCTYPE html> that can't be solved.

-* Error message ( "=> only available in ES6 (use 'esversion: 6')" ) in JSHint when => is used in Leaflet, I have to add "// jshint esversion:6" in the JavaScript files for JSHint to ignore the error.
+* **Error message** ( "=> only available in ES6 (use 'esversion: 6')" ) in JSHint when => is used in Leaflet.
+Solved with "// jshint esversion:6" in the JavaScript files for JSHint to ignore the error.

-* Also the letter "L" used for Leaflet, throught a warning of "undefined".
+* **Letter "L"** for Leaflet, throught a warning of "undefined" in JSHint.

+* **Json files** - In JSHint sees geojson files as undefined.

 ### Deployment